davidvasil/rpi_jukebox/README.md

 I wanted to be able to play a radio station, Youtube Music, or Spotify Playlist, but Sonos/SoCo does not really handle this well when trying to use SoCo.add_uri_to_queue(uri), so instead I worked around it by grabbing the SoCo favorite reference from the favorites list and adding that to the queue with SoCo.add_to_queue(reference)

 ## Logging
+I wanted to be able to log NFC card requests via syslog so that I can track what songs are played the most and have an easy way to get the UID of unregistered cards.
+Any unregistered card will show up in the log, you can then map that UID to a song name and Sonos URL.

+Use the log_host and log_port options in the config file to send syslog to a remote host.